skip to main content

 EXPERIENCE

-Greg's recent experience includes:
+Greg's recent experience includes representing:

-• Representation of Turquoise Hill Resources (TRQ), an international mining company, and certain of its officers and directors, in the dismissal of a putative securities class action in the Southern District of New York regarding alleged misstatements made by TRQ about its financial performance as it related to a change in revenue recognition practices by a partially owned subsidiary.
+• Turquoise Hill Resources (TRQ), an international mining company, and certain of its officers and directors, in the dismissal of a putative securities class action in the Southern District of New York regarding alleged misstatements made by TRQ about its financial performance as it related to a change in revenue recognition practices by a partially owned subsidiary.

-• Representation of Nikola Corporation, a manufacturer of heavy-duty commercial battery-electric vehicles, and several of its officers and directors, in the dismissal of a putative securities class action in the District of Arizona, as well as ongoing related derivative litigation in Arizona and Delaware, regarding alleged misstatements about the company’s products and performances.
+• Nikola Corporation, a manufacturer of heavy-duty commercial battery-electric vehicles, and several of its officers and directors, in the dismissal of a putative securities class action in the District of Arizona, as well as ongoing related derivative litigation in Arizona and Delaware, regarding alleged misstatements about the company’s products and performances.

-• World Wrestling Entertainment, in derivative actions concerning challenges to governance changes and relating to internal investigations.
+• World Wrestling Entertainment in derivative actions concerning challenges to governance changes and relating to internal investigations.

-• Alexion Pharmaceuticals, in a class action alleging misrepresentations and omissions about Soliris—a drug used to treat certain rare blood disorders.
+• Alexion Pharmaceuticals in a class action alleging misrepresentations and omissions about Soliris—a drug used to treat certain rare blood disorders.

-• Representation of hedge fund and private equity fund clients in sensitive regulatory matters involving the Securities and Exchange Commission, the New York Attorney General, the New York Department of Financial Services and the Department of Justice.
+• hedge fund and private equity fund clients in sensitive regulatory matters involving the Securities and Exchange Commission, the New York Attorney General, the New York Department of Financial Services and the Department of Justice.

 • Representative clients include Apollo Global Management, The Blackstone Group/Blackstone Credit, HPS Investment Partners, Centerbridge Partners, BayPine, Davidson Kempner, Declaration Partners, Foresite Capital Management, GoldenTree Asset Management, Hudson Bay Capital, Nokota Management, PointState Capital, Clearlake, EagleTree, Gamut, Liberty Strategic Capital, Oak Hill, OceanSound, Sageview, TowerBrook, Värde, Sagewind, Crestview Partners, and Lux Capital.